Originally released in Gran Turismo 6 on June 26, 2015

-The SRT Tomahawk Vision Gran Turismo (Gr.1) reuses the core concepts and dynamic nature of the Tomahawk and modifies them to create a Gran Turismo Gr.1 category regulation vehicle.
+The SRT Tomahawk Vision Gran Turismo (Gr.1) adopts the core concepts and dynamic nature of the Tomahawk and modifies them for Gr.1 classification.

-This version is based on the racing spec GTS-R, the lightest model in the series.
-However, in overhauling the body size, the characteristic active aero parts have been scrapped, replaced by a large fixed rear wing as well as a shark fin to the rear of the cabin.
+This version is based on the race spec GTS-R, the lightest model in the series.
+After overhauling the body, the stock car’s active aero parts were scrapped in favor of a fixed rear wing and an aero fin mounted aft of the cockpit.

-In the interest of weight reduction the pneumatic power units have been removed, with the V10 engine now tuned to produce 693.3 BHP.
+To reduce weight, the pneumatic power units were removed, while the engine was tuned to produce 693.3 HP.
 The power train layout has also been changed from all-wheel drive to rear-wheel drive to comply with regulations.

-While it is no longer capable of extreme speeds which test the limits of the human body, its superb handling and aerodynamic control remain intact.
-In long endurance races, this model is sure to be an intimidating presence for its rivals.
+While it is no longer capable of extreme speeds that transcends the limits of the human body, its superb handling and aerodynamic control remain intact.
+In endurance races, this model will no doubt put great fear into your opponents.

-On 2 June 2015 (local time), FCA (Fiat Chrysler Automobiles) US LLC announced the "SRT Tomahawk Vision Gran Turismo" in Detroit, USA.
-The car comes in 3 variations in tuning levels, and will appear in...
+On June 2nd, 2015 (local time), FCA (Fiat Chrysler Automobiles) US LLC announced the "SRT Tomahawk Vision Gran Turismo" in Detroit, USA.
+The car comes in 3 variations in tuning levels, and will appear...

-FCA US LLC has revealed new images of the SRT Tomahawk Vision Gran Turismo, a single-seat hybrid powertrain concept vehicle, to be released exclusively on Gran Turismo®6.
+FCA US LLC has revealed new images of the SRT Tomahawk Vision Gran Turismo, a single-seat hybrid powertrain concept vehicle, to be released exclusively in Gran Turismo®6.

 Stay tuned for more updates ...